 This 5th grader is no longer running.

 Parents at the school are becoming involved in school activities.

 Kids are becoming connected to staff at school.

 The following is from an email sent by a former Bartlett Jr. High student who is now a superintendent in California’s Bay Area and who competed in the All-American Student Classic in 1980.

 “The All-American Student Classic put me on the right track in life, from something fun to do, to showing me that I could accomplish things I set my mind to.
 I have never been as surprised as when I was announced the winner in the 8th grade!
 What a shock!
 After that I really started to break out of my introverted shell.
 One week of 8th grade set me onto a new path in life.”
 Redwood Christian Schools Superintendent.

 From the new Superintendent of Redwood Christian Schools

-A young girl with physical challenges
+A Pioneer Middle School student with physical challenges

-After the Awards Assembly
+After the Awards Ceremony

-Gary participated in the inaugural All American Student Classic.
-When Dick (Schlagel) ran into Gary, he asked him about his thoughts about the event.
-Gary said he was quiet and shy at that time, but he did sign up for the competition.
-He won two medals and he knew right where they were, 35 years after the event!
+When Dick Schlagel ran into Gary in 2015, Dick asked Gary his thoughts about the event.
+Gary said he was quiet and shy back then, but he did sign up for the competition.
+He said he won two medals and he knew right where they were, 35 years after the event.